Explore a career with the Government of Canada

 Co-op jobs posted on WaterlooWorks by the Government of Canada are open to all co-op students, in all faculties and year of study.

-The Federal Student Work Experience Program (FSWEP) is open to all students (co-op and regular stream) returning to full-time studies in the next academic term.
-You can find FSWEP job opportunities on the Government of Canada website and might qualify co-op credit as an Arrange Own Job (AOJ) work term.
+The Federal Student Work Experience Program (FSWEP) is another pathway to find a job.
+The FSWEP is open to all students (co-op and regular stream) returning to full-time studies in the next academic term.
+You can apply to FSWEP job opportunities by adding your résumé to a student recruitment inventory on the Government of Canada website.
+These roles might qualify for co-op credit.
+Please follow the Arrange Own Job (AOJ) process for approval based on co-op work term requirements.

 Preference is given to Canadian citizens and permanent residents who meet the job requirements.
 Additionally, some departments can only hire Canadian citizens.
 These requirements will be indicated in the job posting on WaterlooWorks or the FSWEP recruitment page.